tvdboom/ATOM/docs_sources/user_guide/data_pipelines.md

 </div>

 You can delete a branch either deleting the attribute, e.g. `del atom.branch`, or using the delete method, e.g. `atom.branch.delete()`.
-A branch can only be deleted if no models were trained on its dataset.
+Be aware that deleting a branch also deletes all models that were trained on it!
 Use `atom.branch.status()` for an overview of the transformers and models in the branch.

 See the [Imbalanced datasets](../../examples/imbalanced_datasets) or